CNES/rastertools/docs/cli/zonalstats.rst

 .. code-block:: console

-  $ rastertools zs -f GeoJSON --categorical OCS_2017_CESBIO.tif
+  $ georastertools zs -f GeoJSON --categorical OCS_2017_CESBIO.tif

 The generated vector file contains one geometry (a green square that corresponds to the shape of the input raster) with the number of pixels for each category: